$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

 At the turnaround point $C$, the Hubble parameter goes to zero.
 Using (\ref{unified-Hubble}), (\ref{parameters}) and (\ref{ti1}), we determine the time at the turnaround as

-As it is known, in general relativity one cannot obtain a cosmological turnaround using conventional matter, and thus one should introduce matter fields that violate the null energy condition, e.g. tachyonic fields, anti-Chaplygin gas, etc. However, it is known that in modified gravity this can be avoided, since the gravitational sector contributes to compensate the matter component, thus making the total energy density to vanish at the turnaround point \cite{Cai:2011bs}.
+Notably, in general relativity, at turnaround phase one should introduce unconventional matter species violating the null energy condition.
+This situation can be avoided in modified gravity making the gravitational sector to compensate the matter component at the turnaround point \cite{Cai:2011bs}.
 Finally, we mention that Fig. \ref{Fig:horizon} shows that the corresponding Hubble radius $\lambda_H$ becomes infinite, allowing the modes to re-enter the horizon and become sub-horizon again.